The Kolmogorov-Zakharov Model for Optical Fiber Communication: Notation and Preliminaries

 Let $q(t)$ be a zero-mean stochastic process.
 The symmetric $2n$-point \emph{correlation functions} in time (temporal moments) are

 where $\E$ denotes expectation with respect to the corresponding joint probability distribution.
 Similarly, the $2n$-point \emph{spectral moments} are

-The asymmetric correlation functions and moments, in which the number of conjugate and non-conjugate variables are not the same, is assumed to be zero.
+The asymmetric correlation functions and moments, in which the number of conjugate and non-conjugate variables is not the same, is assumed to be zero.
 If $n=1$, $\mu_{12}$ corresponds to the correlation between $q(\omega_1)$ and $q(\omega_2)$.

 If a stochastic process $q(t)$ is (strongly) stationary, then

 for any reference point $t_0$ and $n\geq 1$.
 It is shown in Appendix~\ref{app:cumulants-wss} that if $q(t)$ is stationary, then

 where